oskarsinger/hosinger/weekly_progress.md

 ###<a name='29feb'>29 February 2016</a>

 ####Our Ideas
 * Use differential geometry to do (functional?)
 CCA on some manifold so it is more sensitive to non-linear relationships.
 Is this somehow equivalent to the measure transform?
+This is sort of inspired by reading about Fisher info and natural gradient.

+* Somewhat related to the previous bullet point, what do the canonical vectors tell us about the geometry of our problem?
+Does it make sense to use them as parameters for some sort of quadratic norm regularizer for a downstream optimization problem?

 * I think SciKit-Learn's CCA implementation has a bug.
 Their canonical bases do not produce an identity when plugged into a quadratic parameterized by the empirical second moment matrix.